 Information Security Awareness

-Each October is National Cybersecurity Awareness Month, a collaborative between government and industry aimed to raise awareness about the importance of cybersecurity and provide resources to improve safety and security online.
+Each October is National Cybersecurity Awareness Month, a collaborative effort between communities, government and industry aimed to raise awareness about the importance of cybersecurity and provide resources to improve safety and security online.
 The 2020 theme is Do Your Part. #BeCyberSmart.
 If you connect to the internet, protect yourself and your device(s) from viruses or attacks.
 From the National Cybersecurity Alliance, "If everyone does their part – implementing stronger security practices, raising community awareness, educating vulnerable audiences or training employees – our interconnected world will be safer and more resilient for everyone."

 CYBERSECURITY AWARENESS RESOURCES

 - Students and alumni: Visit SCS Information Security Awareness for information, tips and more from ITS Student Computing Services.

 - Students: Sign up for MFA to double your login protection.
 Sign up »

 - Faculty and staff: visit ITS Information Security for more information, tips and resources.

 - Visit STOP.
 THINK.
 CONNECT. ™ Campaign for resources from the Department of Homeland Security.

 Improve Your Password Security.
 Create a strong password that is unique for each device or account.
 To create strong passwords, the National Institute of Standards and Technology (NIST) suggests using simple, long and memorable passwords or pass phrases.
 (See Choosing and Protecting Passwords.)